watchers-cs673/Watchers-app/README.md

 This will open a localhost window in your browser that is running the app.
 It is automatically attached to the database.

+## How to run the unit test

+Run the following from the 'watchers-app' directory
+1. ng test

 Refer to [here](user-data-design.md) for info about the user database.